Dolly Castro Sizzles In Revealing Sports Bra & Maroon Spandex

 Dolly Castro is back in athletic gear on Instagram, and her fans are loving the sight.
-The model and fitness coach added a sizzling new shot to her feed a few hours ago and it captured the attention of many of her 6.2 million followers who were scrolling through their feeds.
+The model and fitness coach added a sizzling new photo to her feed a few hours ago and it captured the attention of many of her 6.2 million followers who were scrolling through their feeds.

-The photo showed Dolly posing in her kitchen while clad in some seriously sexy athleticwear.
+The photo showed Dolly posing in her kitchen while clad in some sexy athleticwear.
 As her geotag indicated, she was in Orange County, California, where she was surrounded by white cabinetry and a black and grey marble counter.
 She rested one arm on a product from 1st Phorm, a company that her fans know she regularly plugs.
 Dolly placed the other hand on her hip and stared into the camera with a sultry stare while flaunting her bombshell body in a two-piece set.

-On top, she opted for a grey bra with a sexy, cutout design.
+On top, she opted for a gray bra with a sexy, cutout design.
 The garment boasted a wide and low-plunging neckline that grazed the center of each breast while showing ample cleavage.
 Its peek-a-boo cutout exposed another glimpse of her tanned cleavage though her fans hardly seemed to mind.
 Its thick band rested on her ribcage and drew attention to her taut tummy and sculpted upper half.

 Her bottoms were just as sexy and gave a teasing glimpse of her muscular stems.
-They fit tightly on every single inch of her figure and highlighted her killer curves that she has achieved through rigorous exercises.
+They fit tightly on every single inch of her figure and highlighted the killer curves that she has achieved through rigorous exercises.
 Like her bra, the piece also possessed a thick waistband that flaunted her tiny midsection and taut tummy.
 The high cut of the garment also allowed for her thick thighs to be seen in their entirety.

 View this post on Instagram